 Internal walls

 Repair category 1

 Notes Within the limits of our inspection these generally appeared in fair condition consistent with age.
-During redecoration some plaster filling/ repair may be required.
+During redecoration some plaster filling/repair may be required.

 Floors including sub-floors

 Repair category 1

-Notes Within the limitations of inspection the floor area available for inspection generally appeared in adequate condition with some sloping sections evident.
+Notes Within the limitations of the inspection the floor area available for inspection generally appeared in adequate condition.